abhinav/git-spice/doc/reference.md

 Create a new commit

-Commits the staged changes to the current branch, restacking upstack branches if necessary.
+Staged changes are committed to the current branch.
-Use this to keep upstack branches in sync as you update a branch in the middle of the stack.
+Branches upstack are restacked if necessary.
+Use this as a shortcut for 'git commit' followed by 'gs upstack restack'.

 **Flags**